megansam5/lnmh-group-project/README.md

 To make effective use of the sensor data, we propose the following solutions:

 1. **Data Pipeline**: A cloud-hosted data pipeline sourcing and transforming incoming data, later loading it to an RDS.
+The pipeline is also responsible for sending emails to the botanist in charge of a specific plan, in the even of an anomalous recording (temperature, soil  moisture).
 2. **Short-Term and Long-Term Storage**: Solutions for storing data for real-time and historical analysis.
 3. **Data Visualisation Dashboard**: A dashboard to display plant health information to stakeholders, in the moment and dynamically over time.